 In the Republic of Zambia, more than 10 million people –about 70 percent of its population, live without access to electricity.
 In the rural areas, only four percent of its disparate population have access to power.

-To help facilitate future mini-grid projects designed to expand electricity access to the country’s rural areas, on behalf of the International Finance Corporation and the World Bank, NRECA International is developing mini-grid technical standards and specifications for government stakeholders and project developers.
-Working with the Zambia Bureau of Standards and country stakeholders, the project team is defining engineering and performance standards and advising the government on how to oversee and ensure compliance with the new standards.
+To help facilitate future mini-grid projects designed to expand electricity access to the country’s rural areas, on behalf of the International Finance Corporation and the World Bank, NRECA International developed mini-grid technical standards and specifications for government stakeholders and project developers.
+Working with the Zambia Bureau of Standards and country stakeholders, the project team defined engineering and performance standards and advised the government on how to oversee and ensure compliance with the new standards.

 - International Finance Corporation